neilmce/quiz/rounds/childrensCulture.md

     A: Hedwig

-5. What is the name of the lion in the Narnia books?

-    A: Aslan

-6. Who created Tracey Beaker?
+5. Who created Tracey Beaker?

     A: Jacqueline Wilson

-7. The Academy Awards included a new award in 2001 for Best Animated Feature?
+6. The Academy Awards included a new award in 2001 for Best Animated Feature?
 What won?

     A: Shrek

-8. What 1982 movie was remade recently and features the songs, "Tomorrow", "It's a hard knock life" and "You're never fully dressed without a smile"?

-    A: Annie

-9. The Gruffalo famously had purple prickles all over his back.
+7. The Gruffalo famously had purple prickles all over his back.
 But can you list his other physical features?
 (1 point each, up to some maximum)

   * He has terrible tusks
   * and terrible claws